dimforge/ncollide/geometric_representations/index.md

   for the implementor.
 * `RayCast` − the computation of [intersections](../ray_casting/index.html)
   between a ray and the implementor must be possible.
+* `PointQuery` − the implementor must support several common [point-related queries](../point_queries/index.html) like distance to a point, projection of a point, and point-inclusion test.

-The `Volumetric` trait, though not required by `Geom`, is implemented for most shape.
+The `Volumetric` trait, though not required by `Shape`, is implemented for most shape.
 It exposes methods that compute the mass, center of mass, and angular inertia tensor of the implementor.
 For some shape like the `Plane` it is not implemented because it is meaningless.